judicial-processes-and-legal-systems

 Evidence is crucial for several reasons:

 - Establishing Facts: Evidence helps establish the facts of a case, allowing the court to make informed decisions.
+Without evidence, a court would have no basis to determine what actually happened.

 - Supporting Claims: Parties in a trial use evidence to support their claims and arguments.
+The burden of proof typically falls on the party bringing the case, and they must produce enough credible evidence to meet that burden.

 - Ensuring Fairness: A fair trial relies on the presentation of credible evidence from both sides.
+Evidence gives each party an opportunity to present their version of events and to challenge opposing claims.

 - Judicial Decisions: Judges and juries base their decisions on the evidence presented during the trial.
+The outcome hinges on which side's evidence is more convincing, not on personal bias or outside influence.

-How Evidence is Collected
+How Evidence Is Collected

 - Witness Interviews: Gathering statements from individuals who have relevant information.
+Law enforcement and legal professionals must ensure interviews are conducted without coercion and that witnesses understand their rights.

 - Forensic Analysis: Employing scientific methods to analyze physical evidence.
+This can include DNA testing, fingerprint analysis, ballistics, and toxicology reports.
+Forensic experts must follow validated protocols and maintain impartiality.

 - Surveillance: Using video or photographic evidence from cameras or other devices.
+Digital surveillance must comply with privacy laws and warrant requirements.

 Types of Evidence Explained